point85/caliper/README.md

 * UnitType enum is similar to Dimension interface
 * MeasurementSystem class is similar to SystemOfUnits interface, and also incorporates aspects of ServiceProvider

 Caliper however does not use Java generics, and there is only one system of units.
-Caliper performs math using BigDecimal amounts whereas JSR 363 uses Numbers.
+Caliper performs math using double amounts whereas JSR 363 uses Numbers.